hasininjato/hasininjato/README.md

-I'm @Rojovao.
-An enthusiastic junior web developer.
+I'm @Hasininjato, an enthusiastic web developer.
-Currently a PHP developer.
+Currently working with PHP and JS tools.
 Motivated to keep learning new stack.